Colin McRae Rally (2013 video game): Development and release

 The development team had access to Codemasters' full audio library, which was composed of sound assets dating from the first Colin McRae Rally (1998) up to Grid 2 (2013).
 On a case-by-case basis, they decided whether to reuse existing sounds or update them.
 The result was a combination of audio from various games; suspensions sounds were taken from Dirt 3, wind, gearbox and mechanical samples from Colin McRae Rally 2005, garage sounds from Race Driver: Grid, and music from Colin McRae Rally 04.
 One aspect of the audio that was kept intact was the original pacenotes read by professional co-driver Nicky Grist.
 The team did not want to disrupt the timing and delivery of critical track information so they opted to use the original recordings in this case.
 Support for custom soundtracks was added so that players could listen to their own music in-game.

 The game was released for iOS devices on 27 June 2013.
-Thumbstar Games, collaborating with Codemasters released the game on Android devices in February 21, 2014.
+Thumbstar Games, collaborating with Codemasters released the game on Android devices on February 21, 2014.
 Codemasters later released the game for OS X and Windows personal computers on 31 July via the Steam digital distribution service.